Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 Connect data signal lines for I2C or SPI communication and connect MODE pin to 0V when using SPI, or leave it unconnected for I2C.

-You can also optinally connect Shutdown to a microcontroller data pin to turn off the sensor board.
+You can also optionally connect Shutdown to a microcontroller data pin to turn off the sensor board while it is not in use.

 When using I2C you can connect the CS/ADDR pin to ground to change the sensor I2C address.